Western Port Angeles Harbor Sediment Cleanup

 Advance planning around strategic infrastructure issues given site’s remote location, including use of sediment transload facility

-Collaborative approach with agency, WPAH Group, and teaming partners
+Collaborative approach with agency, the Western Port Angeles Harbor Group (WPAH Group), and teaming partners

 Project Summary